SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 #### Action with Window

-`withWindowDo:` makes sure that the presenter that scheduled the window still exists or is in a state that makes sense.
+The message `withWindowDo:` makes sure that the presenter that scheduled the window still exists or is in a state that makes sense.

 ```
 withWindowDo: [ :window | window title: 'MyTitle' ]